ProjektyGrupowe/JoinItAPI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project is backend part of a bigger project: Job board for IT industry.
-It was built with DDD design pattern and written in Java with Spring Boot.
+It was written in Java with Spring Boot and uses Azure SQL as a database.

 ### Built With
 * Java